 Empirical research testing the agency cost hypothesis usually regress variables of firm performance against the equity capital ratio or tobin's q or other measures of leverage besides other control variables.
-I use Tobin's q, ROA, Research and Development Expenditure and Free Cash Flow as the other control variables.
+The control variables used in this paper are Tobin's q, ROA, Research and Development Expenditure, size of the firm, and Free Cash Flow.
 ROA is measured by the ratio of Net Income to the Total Assets.
-I also control for the size of the firm.
-Larger firms may have a better asset utilization ratio as they can diversify their assets across different business segments and increase their sales.
-I measure size as the natural logarithm of annual sales.
+The size of the firm is an important another control variable because larger firms may have a better asset utilization ratio as they can diversify their assets across different business segments and increase their sales.
+Size of the firm is measured as the natural logarithm of annual sales.

-Tobin's q is another important control variable for firm performance as it is a ratio of the market value of the company to the total assets.
+'Tobin's q is another important control variable for firm performance as it is a ratio of the market value of the company to the total assets.
 An increase in the tobin's q indicates an increase in the firm performance.
-I measure Tobin's q as defined in Almazan (2010).
+Tobin's q is defined as per Almazan (2010).
 Market Value is defined as Total liabilities minus the balance sheet deferred taxes and investment tax credit plus the preferred stock plus the market equity (product of common shares outstanding and the stock price).

 Research and Development expenditure within the company would indicate the investment of the company in research and technological knowhow and often companies that invest in research and development are able to launch better and more innovate products in the market.
-Hence, I also include research and development as one of the control variables for firm performance.
+Hence, research and development expenditure is also one of the control variables for firm performance.

 Free Cash flow indicates the cash available to the company after spending the money required to expand its asset base.
 It allows the company to enhance its shareholder value, reduce its debt.
 Hence it is important to control for free cash flow.
-I calculate the free cash flow as shown in Zhang (2007) as the ratio of the sum of Income before Extraordinary Items and Depreciation and Amortization Expenses to the total assets.
+Free cash flow is calculated as shown in Zhang (2007) as the ratio of the sum of Income before Extraordinary Items and Depreciation and Amortization Expenses to the total assets.

-Summary statistics
+Summary Statistics